whitfin/dot-notes-js/README.md

 ```

-### Migrating from 1.x to 2.x
+### Migrating from 2.x to 3.x

-Please note that the API has changed somewhat in this bump, for both simplicity and flexibility.
-As such, the `flatten` and `inflate` functions are no longer available.
-However they can easily be implemented using the new `recurse` function.
-Please read the [documentation](https://github.com/zackehh/dot-notes/wiki/Migration-From-1.x-To-2.x) for information on how to use `recurse`.
+The argument syntax for any functions taking an Object target and a String have been flipped, to follow the `(haystack, needle)` format.
+This means that the arguments for a target are now required where they weren't previously - *however*, if you pass undefined you will get the same behaviour as previously.

+Check out [this quick example](https://github.com/zackehh/dot-notes/wiki/Migration-From-2.x-To-3.x) for an example of the API change.

+This is the only non-backwards compatible change in 3.x (and is the change which forced the jump to 3.0.0).

 ### Contributing